microsoft/msbuild-lab323-declarative-agent/lab/theory-1.md

 - **People knowledge** - enables you to build an agent to answer questions about individuals in an organization.
 - **Dataverse knowledge** - enables you to add a Dataverse instance as a knowledge source and to add synonyms and a glossary to help the system better interpret customized data in your tables.

 ☑️  Well done, you've built a solid foundation in the theory of declarative agents.
-Select **Next >** to g
+Select **Next >** to go to the next chapter.